Contact Interactions at Future Circular Collider based Muon-Proton Colliders: Transverse Momentum and Pseudorapidty Distributions

 \section{Transverse Momentum and Pseudorapidty Distributions}

 In this study, we investigated four fermion contact interactions at muon-proton colliders with different center-of-mass energies.
 We used CalcHEP simulation software in our calculations.
-With the $\mu$ + $p$ $\rightarrow$ $\mu$ + $j$ + X process, we have addressed the differentiation between Contact Interactions (CI) and the Standard Model through constructive and destructive interferences.
-Here, $j$ denotes $ u, \bar{u}, d, \bar{d}, c, \bar{c}, s, \bar{s}, b, \bar{b}$, and $g$.
-Since the detection efficiency of jets with $p_T$ above 20 GeV is almost 100\%, any uncertainty originating from the selection of jets will not be affected in our calculations with the cuts we applied.
+We chose $\mu$ + $p$ $\rightarrow$ $\mu$ + $j$ + X as a signal and as a background process.
+Difference between signal and background is that background does not have contact interaction vertices.
+Here, $j$ denotes $ u, \bar{u}, d, \bar{d}, c, \bar{c}, s, \bar{s}, b, \; \text{and}\; \bar{b}$.
+Since the detection efficiency of jets with $p_T$ above 20 GeV is almost 100\%, any uncertainty originating from the selection of jets \cite{atlas2017:aa} will not be affected in our calculations with the cuts we applied.
+Muon beam decays in the collider ring that creates addition to background, which is called beam-induced-background (BIB).
+According to references \cite{Bartosik:2020xwr,Lu:2020dkx,Collamati:2021sbv}, BIB does not affect muon collider physics performance by some regulation of detectors.
+Furthermore, the LHeC Collaboration reported systematic uncertainties originated from $\alpha_s$ and PDF are smaller than statistical uncertainties in the latest publication \cite{agostini2021}.
+So, we neglected systematic errors in our calculations because of statistical uncertainties domination over the systematics.
 For the quark distribution functions, we selected the CT10 \cite{lai:2010aa}, and for detector acceptance, we put $P_{T_{jet,\mu}} >$ 25 GeV cuts on the transverse momentum of the muon and jet.
 In order to show the difference of the signal from the background, we obtained the transverse momentum and pseudorapidity plots by considering the CI+SM interactions as the signal process and only the SM interactions for the background.

 Among these distribution plots, we have presented the transverse momentum and pseudorapidity distributions for the collider with 63.2 TeV center-of-mass energy, one of the four collider options, considering constructive $LL$ and destructive $LL$ interferences as an example.
 As seen in Figure \ref{fig:transversemuonLL}, the point at which the $\sigma_{(CI+SM)}$ distribution begins to separate clearly from the $\sigma_{(SM)}$ distribution is 12000 GeV.
 Thus, we set the cut limit $P_{T_\mu} >$ 12000 GeV in constructive interference for the transverse momentum of the final state muon.
 Since the transverse momentum distribution function of the final state jet also behaves exactly like the muon, we set the same cut limit for the jet.
 Figure \ref{fig:etajetLL} shows the pseudorapidity distribution in the constructive interference for the final state jet.
 According to this graph, we determined the cut on pseudorapidity as -4.5 $ <\eta_ {jet}<$ 2 intervals via checking the region where the CI+SM and SM distributions differ from each other.
 Since the CI+SM and SM pseudorapidity distributions of the final state muon show the same pattern, we chose the range -2.5 $ <\eta_\mu<$ 2.5 for the pseudorapidity cut limit.
 Using Figures \ref{fig:transversemuonminusLL} and \ref{fig:etajetminusLL}, for destructive interferences, we similarly set cut limits as $P_{T_{\mu}}>$ 16000 GeV, $P_{T_{jet}}>$ 16000 GeV, -5 $<\eta_{jet}<$ 2, and -2.5$<\eta_\mu<$ 2.5.
 Likewise, we checked transverse momentum and pseudorapidity distributions for the rest of the chiralities with constructive and destructive interferences.
 Similar analyses have been performed for each collider options, and specified cut limits are listed in Table \ref{tab:cuts}.